yangzhao1230/ProtDETR/README.md

 ProtDETR is a novel framework designed for the classification of multifunctional enzymes.
 This README provides detailed instructions on setting up the environment, preparing data, and running commands.

+**Note:** We are currently organizing a clean and easy-to-use version of the conda environment for ProtDETR.
+It is still being uploaded and will be completed shortly.
+Please check back soon for the updated environment requirements.

 ## Environment Requirements

-To run ProtDETR, you need to set up an environment with specific package versions.
-The required packages are:
+To run ProtDETR, you will need to set up an environment with specific package versions.
+We are in the process of finalizing a conda environment that will encapsulate all the necessary dependencies in a clean manner.
+This environment will be available for download soon.

+The required packages include but are not limited to:

 - fair-esm-2.0.0
-- torch-1.13.0
+- torch-1.13.0 (GPU version, compatible with specific CUDA versions)
+- scipy-1.10.1

-You can install these packages using pip:
+You can temporarily install these packages using pip.
+For the GPU version of torch, make sure to specify the version that matches your CUDA installation:

-    pip install fair-esm==2.0.0 torch==1.13.0

 ## Data Requirements